Yoma01/github.io/contents/projects.md

   <img src="static/assets/img/Poster%20566.png" alt="dementia_prediction_poster" width="500"/>
 </p>

+#### Exploration of LAyer-SElective Rank reduction ([Research Paper](https://github.com/Yoma01/Research-Contributions/blob/main/Layer_Selective_Rank_Reduction.pdf))
+Exploring Layer-Selective Rank Reduction (LASER) in Transformer Models This project examines LASER, a post-training rank reduction method using Singular Value Decomposition (SVD), to evaluate its effectiveness in pruning large language models and improving output precision.
+The analysis spans binary, multi-class, and open-ended tasks, with a focus on understanding how layer-wise interventions affect semantic clarity and model performance.

+- Analyzed LASER’s impact across transformer layers to identify optimal noise-reduction points for specific tasks.

+- Compared lower vs. higher-order SVD components using TF-IDF and named recognition to assess semantic coherence and prediction specificity.

+- Explored heuristics like nuclear norm and effective rank to identify optimal LASER layer and developed a shared subspace rank metric for reliable layer selection.

 #### Neural Network Implementation for Structured Prediction on Real-World Data [(Code Repo)](https://github.com/Yoma01/Housing-Price-Prediction-Neural-Network-)

 Engineered a fully custom multi-layer perceptron (MLP) from scratch without using any machine learning libraries to classify housing listings by bedroom count using structured data from the New York real estate market (4,800+ samples, 16 features).
 The project emphasized algorithmic rigor, efficient computation, and architectural design within strict resource and runtime constraints.